denten-books/plain-text/proposal.md

 shimmered and glared: it was spoken of in terms of *hypertext*, light writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
-Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
+Reading began to engage the morphology of rare metals, media archeology, and hard drive forensics.
 Both accounts, I argue, capture an aspect of the same underlying condition.
 The perceived image of an archived inscription splits from its source.
 The sign plausibly resides both on the screen and on the hard drive.
 It splits, in some real a sense, diverging at the site its projection from the site of the archive.
 Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
-Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the computational sign.
+Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I tell the story of the gradual fracture and the ultimate illegibility of the computational sign.

 The **fifth chapter** charts the emergence of screen reading.
 The screen appears to restore a measure of visibility lost to magnetic inscription, with